azdavis/azdavis.net/posts/en/lambda-cube.md

 called expressions.

-Roughly speaking, terms, like `3` or `true`, denote the data being manipulated, while types, like `Int` or `Bool`, describe what operations are permitted on terms.
+Roughly speaking, terms, like `3` or `true`, denote the data being manipulated, while types, like `Number` or `Boolean`, describe what operations are permitted on terms.

-For instance, if you have a term of type `Int`, you might be able to do things like add or subtract with other `Int`s.
-And if you have a term of type `Bool` (aka `true` or `false`), you could do things like negate it or use it to branch with an `if` construct.
+For instance, if you have a term of type `Number`, you might be able to do things like add or subtract with other `Number`s.
+And if you have a term of type `Boolean` (aka `true` or `false`), you could do things like negate it or use it to branch with an `if` construct.

 Common in most programming languages are functions, to which one may pass a term and get back a term.
-For instance, we could define the function `is_zero`, which takes an term of type `Int` and returns a term of type `Bool`.
+For instance, we could define the function `is_zero`, which takes an term of type `Number` and returns a term of type `Boolean`.

 Given the existence of both types and terms, though, we can consider four distinct varieties of function: